pezkins/messaging-app/README.md

-# LinguaLink 🌐💬
+# Intok 💬🌍

-A multilingual mobile messaging app that automatically translates messages into your preferred language for seamless cross-language communication.
+A multilingual mobile messaging app that automatically translates messages into your preferred language.
+Talk to anyone, anywhere!

 > 📖 **New to coding?** Check out [SETUP.md](./SETUP.md) for a beginner-friendly step-by-step guide!